whtc123/libuvc/README.md

 a libuv and libcoro bind lib,help you write synchronization no-callback high-performance network Program. my goal is a network and coroutines framework for embedded system or pc.

-this lib has tested on linux and windows.
+this lib has tested on linux(arm x86 x64) and windows.

 ##example for http get download file